 Child-safe standards and guidelines for organisations providing direct care and support to children and for individuals working with children (including carers) are apparent in several states.
-The Commonwealth government has also developed national OOHC standards, which the Australian Capital Territory has adopted.
+The Australian Capital Territory has adopted the Commonwealth government's national OOHC standards.
 New South Wales has developed its own quality assurance framework for OOHC, and Tasmania has a quality and regulatory framework for OOHC in development.
-It has been noted that the available resources share many common features, such as a focus on leadership, governance and culture; involving families and the community; proactively engaging with staff and volunteers; encouraging empowerment of children; and creating child-friendly complaint processes.
+It has been noted that the available resources share many common features, such as a focus on leadership, governance and culture; involving families and the community; proactively engaging with staff and volunteers; encouraging the empowerment of children; and creating child-friendly complaint processes.35